There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Food is a big part of most people’s budgets.
 It also is fairly easy to squeeze for budget savings.

 The best way to stretch your food budget is to eat out less.
 It is much less expensive to prepare food at home.
 The U.S. Department of Agriculture has put a lot of time into preparing and taste-testing frugal and healthy menus.
-You can find these thrifty food plans and even a recipe book on-line (if you need this in braille, large print, audiotape, etc. you should contact USDA’s TARGET Center at (202) 720‒2600).
+You can find these thrifty food plans and even a recipe book on-line.

 Cooperative community gardens allow people to share skills in growing and preserving food.
 Raising produce locally and responsibly promotes sustainable agriculture while contributing to health and fitness, both in the exercise involved in tending a garden, and in the high quality of the food produced.